 If you have determined that it will likely be ok to try and “ride out” your cat’s diarrhea for 24 to 36 hours, then here are some options to help.

 Just like with us, rest is important.
 Give your cat a quiet and comfortable place to recover.
 Ideally, place them and a couple of extra litter boxes in a room with easy-to-clean floors will make life easier for those unfortunate poop accidents.

 It is critical that you maintain your cat’s hydration.
 During this period of time, you can give your cat rice water.
-The benefit of rice water over plain water is that it may help improve digestion, help alleviate gas and bloating, provides some beneficial minerals and the carbohydrates provide some energy.
+The benefit of rice water over plain water is that it may help improve digestion, help alleviate gas and bloating, provide some beneficial minerals, and the carbohydrates provide some energy.

 You want to use good quality white rice (not minute rice).
 Brown rice is not recommended since it has too much fiber.

 - 4 cups of Water

 Boil 1 cup of white rice in 4 cups of water for 10 to 30 minutes (maybe longer) until the water turns a creamy white color.
 Remove the liquid and allow it to cool.
 Save the cooked rice for later use.
 Once cooled, give it to your cat as often as they will consume it.
 Discontinue if your cat starts vomiting and contact your veterinarian.
 For those cats not interested, you can add a couple of teaspoons of pet-safe turkey broth (be sure it does not contain any onions or garlic).

 If you find that rice water isn’t your cat’s thing, you can try clear, unflavored Pedialyte.
 Personally, I think the stuff tastes terrible and would prefer the rice water!
 I do not recommend Gatorade because it is high in sugar, and that can cause further intestinal inflammation.
 There are electrolyte solutions made specifically for pets, as well.